getgrav/grav-learn/pages/06.forms/02.forms/02.fields-available/docs.md

 | `multiple` | Allow the form to accept multiple values.           |
 [/div]

+If you set `multiple` to true, you need to add `validate.type: array`.
+Otherwise the array of selected values will not be saved correctly.

 [div class="table"]
 | Common Attributes Allowed                      |
 | :-----                                         |